Akira Niho

-Akira Niho (二保 旭, Niho Akira) is a Japanese professional baseball pitcher for the Hanshin Tigers of Nippon Professional Baseball (NPB).
-He previously played in NPB for the Fukuoka SoftBank Hawks.
+Akira Niho (二保 旭, Niho Akira) is a Japanese former professional baseball pitcher.
+He played in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks, Hanshin Tigers, and Chiba Lotte Marines.

 Professional career

 Fukuoka SoftBank Hawks

 On October 30, 2008, Niho was drafted as a developmental player by the Fukuoka SoftBank Hawks in the 2008 Nippon Professional Baseball draft.

 2009–2015

 From 2009 to mid-2012, Niho played in informal matches against the Shikoku Island League Plus's teams and amateur baseball teams, and played in the Western League of NPB's second league.
 In November 2011, he became a free agent at the expiration of his contract according to the regulations of the developmental player system, but was re-signed.

 On July 30, 2012, he signed a 5 million yen re-contract with the Fukuoka SoftBank Hawks as a registered player under control.
 On September 13, Niho pitched his debut game against the Tohoku Rakuten Golden Eagles.

 In 2013, Niho recorded a 6.00 ERA in 5 games with Fukuoka, spending the majority of the year at the farm.
 He spent the entirety of the 2014 season at the farm, posting a 2.91 ERA in 33 games.

 On May 3, 2015, Niho recorded his first of the 2015 season.
-In 2015, he finished the regular season with a 6-1 record and 3.25 ERA to go along with 5 holds and 28 strikeouts in 52 2/3 innings across 44 appearances.
+In 2015, he finished the regular season with a 6–1 record and 3.25 ERA to go along with 5 holds and 28 strikeouts in 52 2/3 innings across 44 appearances.
 Additionally, Niho won the 2015 Japan Series with Fukuoka.